A moving lemma for cohomology with support: Twisted pro- etale cohomology satisfies the properties from Section

 \subsection{Pullbacks and proper pushforwards}

-\begin{lemma} Let $f:X\to Y$ be a morphism between algebraic schemes and let $Z_Y\subset Y$ and $Z_X\subset X$ be closed subsets. \begin{enumerate} \item If $f^{-1}(Z_Y)\subset Z_X$, then there are functorial pullback maps \item Assume that $X$ and $Y$ are smooth.
-If $f$ is proper of pure relative codimension $c$ and $f(Z_X)\subset Z_Y$, then there are functorial pushforward maps
+\begin{lemma} Let $f\colon X\to Y$ be a morphism between algebraic schemes, and let $Z_Y\subset Y$ and $Z_X\subset X$ be closed subsets. \begin{enumerate} \item If $f^{-1}(Z_Y)\subset Z_X$, then there are functorial pullback maps \item Assume that $X$ and $Y$ are smooth and equi-dimensional.
+If $f$ is proper of relative codimension $c$ and $f(Z_X)\subset Z_Y$, then there are functorial pushforward maps